DIALOGUE BEYOND SIGHT

 We worked with experienced multimodal communication designers Touch Graphics Europe, and developed the idea to create a tactile print in full colour, by exploring specific characteristics of the painting like the lines in the hair, or the shape of the face, and other features like the eyes and nose.
 We also used dots to emphasise the areas with predominant colours, and completed the project by adding braille text on the reverse of the print, containing information about the artist, the artwork and credits.

-Image description: The image depicts the face of a lady, with prominent nose, the left eye with more detail than the right eye, and shoulder length straight hair pulled over from the left of the figure and resting on the right side.
+Image description: The image depicts the face of a lady, with a prominent nose, the left eye with more detail than the right eye, and shoulder-length straight hair pulled over from the left of the figure and resting on the right side.

 The hair is dark and the left eye is more prominent than the right eye, with just a circle drawn where the eye should be.
 The lips are full and at the bottom of the painting, near the next, lines are used to depict the length of the neck.